yemM/flippy/README.md

   * duration : How long the flip effect is during in ms (default : 300)
   * depth : You can adjust the perspective effect (default : 0.12)
   * light : You can adjust light and shadow intensity (default : 60)
+  * noCSS : You can force Flippy to NOT use CSS3 properties even if the browser support it (default : false)
   * onStart : The function triggered before the animation start
   * onMidway : The function triggered at half animation
   * onAnimation : The function triggered each time the Flippy is refreshed